Sharp convergence bounds for sums of POD and SPOD weights: Extension to SPOD weights

 \section{Extension to SPOD weights}

-We conclude by extending our main results to the broader framework of smoothness-driven product and order dependent (SPOD) weights introduced in \cite{dick2014higher}.
+In this section, we extend our main results to the broader framework of smoothness-driven product and order dependent (SPOD) weights introduced in \cite{dick2014higher}.
 For a fixed smoothness parameter $\alpha\in\natu$, we denote $\{1{:}\alpha\}=\{1,2,\dots,\alpha\}$.
 Following \cite{cools2021fast,dick2016multilevel}, we define these weights for nonempty $v\subseteq \natu$ by